-If a report of sexual and gender-based misconduct under this policy or other policies discloses information indicating a serious or continuing threat to the College community, the College may issue a campus-wide timely warning (which can take the form of campus flyers and/or an email/text communication to campus community) to protect the health or safety of the community.
+If a report of SGBM under this Policy or other policies discloses information indicating a serious or continuing threat to the College community, the College may issue a campus-wide timely warning (which can take the form of campus flyers and/or an email/text communication to campus community) to protect the health or safety of the community and in compliance with the Clery Act.
 The College will make every effort to ensure that a complainant's name and other identifying information are not disclosed, while still providing enough information for community members to make safety decisions in light of the danger.
 At no time will the College release the name of the complainant to the general public without the express consent of the complainant.
-The release of the respondent's name to the general public is guided by FERPA and the Clery Act.